• Sign In

 This course consists of a total of five hours of self-study.

-Copyright © 2024 The Chinese Court Interpreters - All Rights Reserved.
+Copyright © 2025 The Chinese Court Interpreters - All Rights Reserved.

-Language Service: chinesecourtinterpreters@gmail.com
+Language Services: info@chinesecourtinterpreters.com

-Pre-exam Training Department: info@chinesecourtinterpreters.com
+Training Department: chineseinterpreting.trainer@hotmail.com

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.